 It is common for pets to shed their hair, including breeds such as French Boodles.
 Also, all dogs’ saliva contains allergens, and all dogs shed their hair.
 If you or one of your loved ones suffers from severe allergies, a French Boodle is not safe to have in your home.

 Which parent they inherit that trait from is what determines whether a French Bulldog-Poodle mix sheds.
-A Poodle is hypoallergenic and not prone to shedding, while French Bulldogs do shed considerably.
-It will not be possible to have a French Boodle puppy that doesn’t shed, or that is hypoallergenic.
+A Poodle is hypoallergenic and not prone to shedding, while French Bulldogs shed considerably.
+Having a French Boodle puppy that doesn’t shed or is hypoallergenic will not be possible.

 French Bulldog and Poodle crosses can result in less shedding French Boodle puppies, but if your dog sheds, you should be prepared to vacuum them and clean up after them as soon as possible.